Industry insights

 North America has had a regulatory body working to protect the power grid since 1968.
 Today, that body is the North American Electric Reliability Corporation (NERC), a nonprofit organization whose mission is to ensure the reliability of the North American power system.

-As part of its mandate, NERC has established a series of standards that are aimed at encouraging steps that utilities can take in order to protect their environments and operations.
+As part of its mandate, NERC has established a series of standards that enforce steps utilities can take to protect their environments and operations.

 NERC’s systems approach to managing intruders